Nonequilibrium universality of the nonreciprocally coupled $\mathbf{O(n_1) \times O(n_2)}$ model: Field theory and RG Analysis

 \subsubsection{Arbitrary numbers of components}

 In this section, we investigate the fixed points in a more general scenario where $n_1$ and $ n_2$ are not necessarily equal.
 Let us consider the $\sigma = 1$ sector first.
 Once again, we immediately find that $v_R^* = 1$ is the only physically valid solution when the two fields are coupled and we set aside the case of $v_R = 0, \infty$ for now.
 Thus the robustness of the equilibrium fixed points in the $\sigma = 1$ sector continues to hold.
+Moreover, the same classes of fixed points ($\mathcal{D},\mathcal{H},\mathcal{B}$) continue to describe the criticality in this sector as for $n_1=n_2$.

 Next, consider the $\sigma = -1$ sector.
 Although the fixed points at this order can be identified analytically for both $n_1 = n_2$ and when $n_1 \neq n_2$ in equilibrium to $\mathcal{O}(\epsilon)$, there is no analytic solution here.
 This is largely a consequence of the fact that there is no separation of ``statics'' ($\tilde{u}$) and ``dynamics'' ($v,w$) in the nonequilibrium setting.
 As a result, the beta functions for $\tilde{u}$ become coupled to those for $v,w$, and finding the fixed points no longer corresponds to finding the roots of simple polynomials.
 For $n_1 = n_2$, this was not an issue because $v_R^* = w_R^* = 1$, and a simple analytic solution was possible.
 Instead, the nonequilibrium fixed points are identified numerically.
 Interestingly, we can still determine a simple analytical expression for the temperature ratio as